innerdvations/delivery-app/README.md

 }, [trucks]);
 ```

+Take a look at the admin and check that it's working!

 ---

 ## 9. Create Endpoint for GPS Device

+Now we also need to handle getting data into the system.

 We'll create a secure endpoint that allows GPS devices to update truck positions.
 This endpoint: